 Here’s a new excerpt from the just completed novel titled DELL’S LEAP.
-The volume will be available in eBook or paper from Amazon in July, 2021…
+The volume is available in eBook or paper from Amazon…

 The sheriff strolled in later than normal, even for a Saturday.
 Dell had gone and come back before he showed.
 Now she rushed to his office, practically on his heels, and knocked on the doorjamb as he sat in his big swivel rocker, exhaling contentment.